 Children who are deafblind are no different from any other child in this regard.
 They follow a predictable progression in developing communication and language skills which is at the heart of other learning.
 However, their form of communication is likely to be more reliant on tactile information to supplement what they can access through vision and hearing.

 Interaction and Bonding

 Before any communication system will work, you need the magic ingredients of trust and the ability to establish a bond between you and the child through your interactions.
 Without these ingredients it is impossible to bring the different aspects of interaction and communication together to create conversations and meaningful relationships with others.
 We will share some strategies in these pages to help you in developing secure bonds of trust with your child or student.

 What Is a Communication System?

 A communication system can be thought of as a holistic model for supporting bonding and interaction, teaching concepts, and developing language.
-The communication system for a student who is deafblind may include structured interaction strategies, routines, calendar systems and other timepieces, as well as the use of cues, gestures, speech, and/or signs.
-What the system looks like for an individual child is dependent on their ability to visually and auditorily access information, how dependent they are on tactile information to make sense of the world, and where the child is developmentally related to concept development.
+The communication system for a student who is deafblind may include structured interaction strategies, routines, calendar systems and other timepieces, as well as the use of cues, gestures, object and tactile symbols, speech, signs, print, braille, and pictures.
+It is also a system that allows to express thoughts and receive thoughts from another individual.
+What the system looks like for an individual child is dependent on their ability to visually, auditorily, and tactually access information, how dependent they are on tactile information to make sense of the world, and where the child is developmentally related to concept development.

 Forms, Function and Topics